All Episodes

 The state doesn't know, and the feds don't know.

-That is exactly that we were talking about this yesterday.
+We were talking about this yesterday.

-This is so massive, so complex that there is nobody who understands it.
+This is so massive, so complex, that there is nobody who understands it.

-It's It's weird because you think, okay, this stuff is supposed to actually be operational, and some states have already signed up for it.
+It's weird because you think, okay, this stuff is supposed to actually be operational, and some states have already signed up for it.

 Some states said, screw it, we're not signing up at all.

-Then the federal government has to go in and do those exchanges in those states itself, and they don't know what they're doing either.
+And the federal government has to go in and do those exchanges in those states itself, and they don't know what they're doing either.

 It's so big, it's so massive, nobody knows what the law requires.

-It's folks, it it it's it's not sustainable.
+It's, folks, it's not sustainable.

-It is, it's it's gonna collapse, which is not really good.
+It's going to collapse, which is not really good.

 It's just going to be an absolute disaster.